pravega/pravega/documentation/src/docs/wire-protocol.md

 While this is happening, the server will be periodically sending it `DataAppended` replies acking messages.
 Note that there can be multiple "Appends Setup" for a given TCP connection.
 This allows a client to share a connection when producing to multiple Segments.

 A client can optimize its appending by specifying a large value in it's `AppendBlock` message, as the events inside of the block do not need to be processed individually.

-The `ApppendBlockEnd` has a `sizeOfWholeEvents` to allow the append block to be less than full.
-This allows the client to begin writing a block before it has a large number of events.
-This avoids the need to buffer up events in the client and allows for lower latency.